 These organisations have been actively involved in developing our information governance framework, along with our wider patient and public involvement (PPI) groups.

-In addition, the Data Federation Group will oversee the Federated Research Approval Group.
+In addition, the CADRE Data Federation Group will oversee the CADRE Federated Research Approval Group.
 This committee will have delegated authority to review and approve research requests for projects which require access to data across multiple CADREs.
-Its membership will be similar to the Data Federation Governance Group so that each member of the federation can decide whether to allow the processing of data within its environment for the purposes of a specific study.
+Its membership will be similar to the CADRE Data Federation Governance Group so that each CADRE database part of the federation can contribute to the decision whether to allow the processing of data within its environment for the purposes of a specific study.

 CADRE is not a legal entity, but an environment that enables research, including federated analysis, to be carried out.
 The organisations involved in the CADRE data federation are the legal entities and data controllers managing CADRE.